symbol/symbol-docs/source/serialization/account_link.rst

 AccountKeyLinkTransaction
 =========================

-This transaction is required for all accounts willing to activate delegated harvesting.
+This transaction is required for all accounts wanting to activate delegated harvesting.

 Announce an AccountKeyLinkTransaction to delegate the account importance score to a proxy account.